-ECHA points out that infra-red and nuclear magnetic resonance spectral data are standard requirements of Annex VI, Section 2.3.5.
-Contrary to the Registrant, ECHA regards the required spectral data as scientifically necessary for the identification of the registered substance for the following reasons:
+ECHA, however, points out that spectral data is a standard requirement of Annex VI, Section 2.3.5.
+Contrary to the Registrant's justifications, ECHA regards the required spectral data as scientifically necessary for the identification of the registered substance for the following reasons:

 - The IR spectrum displays characteristic vibration bands of the molecules present in the substance.
-Although no functional groups might be present in the molecule indicated in the chemical name, alkanes have characteristic vibration bands which can be recorded in the spectrum.
-As a consequence, the IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a 1H-NMR, is a relevant tool for molecular structure characterization of well-defined organic substances due to characteristic chemical shifts and spin-spin coupling, which also reflect the relative abundance of individual atoms.
+Although no functional groups might be present in the molecule indicated in the chemical name, alkanes have characteristic vibration bands which should be recorded in the spectrum.
+As a consequence, the IR spectrum provides information to verify the identity of the substance; and - An NMR spectrum, such as H-NMR, is a relevant tool for molecular structure characterization of well-defined organic substances due to characteristic chemical shifts and spin-spin coupling, which also reflect the relative abundance of individual atoms.

-Therefore, the Registrant is requested to submit an IR (infra-red) spectrum and an NMR (nuclear magnetic resonance) spectrum, such as a 1H-NMR.
-As an alternative to the NMR spectrum, the result of a mass spectroscopic analysis of the registered substance can be provided.
+Therefore, the Registrant is requested to submit an IR spectrum and an NMR spectrum, such as a H-NMR.
+As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided.